cmci/CommMicroscope/README.md

 ###ReadWriteWindowsRegistry

-Allows to write and read from registry a specifc key
+Allows to write and read from registry a specific key

 ###Run a Macro on New Image